bcgov/NotifyBC/docs/docs/config/notification.md

 It should be noted that the [benchmarks](../miscellaneous/benchmarks.md) were conducted without the guarantee.

-If performance is a higher priority to you, disable the guarantee by setting config _guaranteedBroadcastPushDispatchProcessing_ to
-_false_ in file _/src/config.local.js_
+If performance is a higher priority to you, disable both the guarantee and [bounce](../config/notificationBounce.md) handling by setting config _guaranteedBroadcastPushDispatchProcessing_ and _handleBounce_ to _false_ in file _/src/config.local.js_

 ```js